parrt/msds501/notes/operations.md

 <a name="slice"></a>
 ## Slice

-Most of the patterns we've examined so far yield lists or sequences that have the same size as the input sequence, but there are many patterns that yield subsets of the data.
-The first such pattern is *slice*, which extracts a subset of a list.
+Most of the operations we've examined so far yield lists or sequences that have the same size as the input sequence, but there are many operations that yield subsets of the data.
+The first such operation is *slice*, which extracts a subset of a list.
 (Again, here I explicitly use the term list to indicate that slicing generally occurs on a data structure that fits in memory.)

 Programmers often use sentinel values to indicate the beginning or end of interesting list regions.
 For example, let's say that 999 indicates the end of interesting rainfall data coming from a rain sensor.
 Here's a visualization that takes a slice (subset) of the rainfall data up to but not including the sentinel value:

 <img src=images/slice.png width=210>

-The slice pattern is a function of two values, a start and end position within a list.
+The slice operation is a function of two values, a start and end position within a list.
 In this case, we slice from the first position to the 5th position, inclusively.

 *Warning*: Most languages and libraries assume the ending slice position is exclusive, which would mean slicing from the first position to the 6th position, in this case.
 To make matters more complicated, Python but not R, starts counting at 0 not 1.
 It's hard to switch back and forth between Python and R in this respect, so it's good to highlight here so you keep it in mind.

 <a name="uniqify"></a>
 ## Remove duplicates

-The slice pattern takes a contiguous subset but we often want to extract noncontiguous subsets.
-The *remove duplicates* pattern yields a subset of a list that does not contain duplicate values.
+The slice operation takes a contiguous subset but we often want to extract noncontiguous subsets.
+The *remove duplicates* operation yields a subset of a list that does not contain duplicate values.
 In other words, we are deriving a **set** from a list.
 For example, we might want a unique set of customers derived from a list of sales transactions:

 <img src=images/unique.png width=290>

 <a name="filter"></a>
 ## Filter

-The most general pattern used to extract data from a list or  sequence is called *filter*.
+The most general operation used to extract data from a list or  sequence is called *filter*.
 For example, using Excel's filter mechanism, we can filter a Shipping column for those values less than $10:

 <img src=images/filter-shipping.png width=170>

-The filter pattern is very similar to the map pattern.
+The filter operation is very similar to the map operation.
 Map applies a function to each element of a sequence and creates a new sequence of the same size.
 Filter tests each element for a specific condition and, if true, adds that element to the new sequence.

 <img src=images/filter-apply.png width=590>